eric-moreno/IN/README.md

 python IN_onnx.py IN_training 0 --De 20 --Do 24 --hidden 60
 ```

-This will save the ONNX model in the directory where the trained IN is located.
+This will save the ONNX model in the directory where the trained IN is located, which can then be easily converted into most ML frameworks.